In this post, you’ll learn what is zero-based budgeting. And How to make one for managing your personal finances?

 The second step is calculating your total income.
 Here you list down all of your income sources with amounts.
 And then total it down for the whole month.

-This includes income from any job you’re doing, business, dividend, shares trading, mutual funds, or interest from savings.
+This includes income from any job you’re doing, business, dividends, shares trading, mutual funds, or interest from savings.
 Every income source contributes to your net revenue each month.

 But use after-tax income, not your gross income.
 Otherwise, the calculation will be inaccurate.